MicrosoftDocs/Devices-docs/surface-hub/surface-hub-secure-with-uefi-semm.md

 ---
-title: "Secure and manage Surface Hub with SEMM"
+title: Secure and manage Surface Hub with SEMM
-description: "Learn more about securing Surface Hub with SEMM." ms.prod: surface-hub
+description: Learn more about securing Surface Hub with SEMM. ms.prod: surface-hub
 author: coveminer
 ms.author: chauncel